-- Holding respectful, non-judgmental conversations. - · Listening to others. - Keeping conversations confidential unless there's a critical and/or immediate safety risk. (i.e. suicidal)
+- · Holding respectful, non-judgmental conversations. - · Listening to others. - Keeping conversations confidential unless there's a critical and/or immediate safety risk. (i.e. suicidal)

-Note for Advisor: No one in the course should be asked about their commerical tobacco and/or vaping product use.
+Note for Advisor: No one in the course should be asked about their tobacco and/or vaping product use.
 Teens decide when and what they want to share.

-ACTIVITY INDIGENOUS VERSION OF BEACH BALL (LARGE GROUP | 10-15 MINUTES)
+ACTIVITY THE BALL OF QUESTIONS (LARGE GROUP | 10-15 MINUTES)